Next: Generic Functions, Previous: C Compiler, Up: C [Contents][Index]

 The files fnmatch.c, fnmatch_loop.c, and fnmatch_.h

-copy of the source code of GNU fnmatch
+copy of the source code of GNU fnmatch.
+If necessary,

 fnmatch_.h file is linked to fnmatch.h so that it can be